 - Reduce Quantity: For acne treatment creams, you should be using only a pea-sized amount for your entire face.
 If you've been getting overly ambitious and slathering your treatment to your entire face (we've all been there)...pull back.

-- Reduce Potency: To further minimize irritation, you can mix your treatment cream with an equal amount of (oil-free) moisturizer to create a less potent mixture.
+- Reduce Potency: To further minimize irritation, mix your treatment cream with an equal amount of (oil-free) moisturizer to create a less potent mixture.

-- Apply Moisturizer!: If your skin is still feeling dry and irritated, you can apply more oil-free moisturizer as needed to soothe the skin.
+- Apply Moisturizer!: If your skin is still feeling dry and irritated, apply more oil-free moisturizer as needed to soothe the skin.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.